Gibtnix/MSIKLM/README.md

 which will disable the autostart by removing the rule file.

-Important note: If you already used a previous version of MSIKLM, please undo the previous autostart functionality by removing MSIKLM calls from 'etc/rc.local' as well as simply delete MSIKLM wakeup scripts from the paths:
+Important remark: If you already used a previous version of MSIKLM, please undo the previous autostart functionality by removing MSIKLM calls from 'etc/rc.local' as well as simply delete MSIKLM wakeup scripts from the paths: